NASA-AMMOS/timecraftjs/README.md

 This software may be subject to U.S. export control laws.
 By accepting this software, the user agrees to comply with all applicable U.S. export laws and regulations.
 User has the responsibility to obtain export licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.

 # TimeCraftJS

 TimeCraftJS is a time conversion library that uses [NAIF's CSPICE](https://naif.jpl.nasa.gov/naif/).

 It is of extreme importance for different systems to understand time and calculate operations consistently.
 TimeCraftJS exposes functions to execute operations to convert SCET, ET, SCT, furnish Kernels, among others, in the client side.
 This avoid unnecessary trips to the backend and makes allows for important time operations to happen if network connectivity is not immediately available.

+Some basic kernels are provided in this repo for performing time conversions.
+More kernels for other missions can be found [here](https://naif.jpl.nasa.gov/pub/naif/pds/data/).

-## Quick Start
+# Quick Start

-### Installation via NPM
+## Installation via NPM

 ```shell
 npm install timecraftjs
 ```

-### Time Conversion
+## Time Conversion

 ```js
 import * as TimeCraft from 'timecraftjs';